-The Group 1 Queen Elizabeth Stakes (2000m) will be run at Royal Randwick on Saturday, April 11 and Bettingpro.com.au provides you with a comprehensive guide to the race.
+The Group 1 Queen Elizabeth Stakes (2000m) will be run at Royal Randwick on Saturday, April 17 and we provide you with a comprehensive guide to the weight for age feature.

 Queen Elizabeth Stakes TIPS & BETTING ADVICE